replicatedhq/replicated-docs/docs/intro-kots.md

 ## KOTS

 Vendors that want to provide a UI-based installation and management experience for applications can leverage KOTS and kURL.
-KOTS provides the Replicated admin console to make it easy for customers to install your application on an existing Kubernetes cluster.
+Installation is also supported using the kots CLI.
+KOTS also provides the Replicated admin console to make it easy for customers to install, upgrade, and manage their application instance.

-When KOTS is combined with kURL, kURL provisions an embedded Kubernetes cluster on a virtual machine (VM) or bare metal server.
-KOTS then installs the application and admin console.
-This makes it easy for customers to install your application if they do not have or do not want to provision their own Kubernetes cluster.
+When KOTS is combined with kURL, kURL provisions an embedded cluster on a virtual machine (VM) or bare metal server for customers that do not have their own Kubernetes cluster.
 For more information about kURL, see [kURL](#kurl).

 KOTS and kURL deploy applications securely to online and air gap environments.